gkdsc2020/dsc630_predictive_analytics/README.md

 •	The data series is stationary, which means that the mean and variance should not vary with time.
 A series can be made stationary by using log transformation or differencing the series.
 •	The data provided as input must be a univariate series, since arima uses the past values to predict the future values.

+**CONCLUSION** :
+Based on the exploratory analysis performed on different features, correlation among features and training result of ML algorithms, following inferences or conclusions can be drawn:

+Weekly Sales are affected by the week of year.
+Holiday weeks witnessed more sales than the non-holiday weeks.
+Notables are Thanksgiving and Christmas weeks, Size of the store is a major contributing factor in the weekly sales.
+Department, Store size and Type have moderate correlation with the weekly sales.
+Markdowns 1-5, Temperature.
+Fuel price, CPI and Unemployment are very weakly correlated with the weekly sales.
+Sales are also dependent on the department of the store as different departments showed different levels of weekly sales

+Based on the trained models for predicting the future sales, Gradient Boosting Machine with tuned hyperparameters performs the best.
+The data is trained on several more machine learning algorithms such as KNN regression, decision tree, Random Forest and XGBoost and accuracy score is calculated to baseline the model.
+Comparing the accuracy of different models, it turns out that XGBoost regressor with accuracy score 97.7% and Root Mean Squared Error 3463 is the best model for this project and is baselined.